Discover the natural beauty of the Cotswold Hills, on one of our Cotswold Self-Guided Walking Tours.

-Blenheim Palace was made a World Heritage Site in 1987 and is rightly one of the south of England’s most impressive attractions.
+Blenheim Palace was made a World Heritage Site in 1987 and is rightly one of the most impressive attractions in the south of England.
 The estate was given to John Churchill, 1st Duke of Marlborough, by a grateful monarch and nation, following his victory over Louis XIV at the Battle of Blenheim in 1704.
-Winston Churchill was born there and his father, Randolph Churchill described the view of the palace, bridge and lake, as the ‘Finest View in England’ when he brought his future wife to Blenheim for the first time.
+Winston Churchill was born there and his father, Randolph Churchill, described the view of the palace, bridge and lake as the ‘Finest View in England’ when he brought his future wife to Blenheim for the first time.

-We provided bed and breakfast accommodation for as many nights as you would like, advice on travelling to and from Woodstock, together with a maps, directions and information for a selection of circular walks.
+We provide bed and breakfast accommodation for as many nights as you would like, advice on travelling to and from Woodstock, together with maps, directions and information for a selection of circular walks.